eagle840/katacoda-labs/sql/step3.md

 ## docker compose

-In this step we'll be using docker-compose.
+In this step we'll be using docker-compose to start up of already created databases, show how we can run several databases at the same time and run Adminer to admin these databases.

 Lets make sure we' re in the root folder